Welcome

 Key Term: notice

-An entry in the charges register of a registered title that protects the priority of a minor interest, making it binding on future purchasers.
+An entry in the charges register of a registered title that protects the priority of a minor interest (LRA 2002, s 32).
+It does not confirm validity of the interest; it records the claim and preserves priority against subsequent registrable dispositions for value.

 Key Term: restriction

-An entry in the proprietorship register that limits the ability to register certain dispositions of the land unless specified conditions are met, often used to protect interests under a trust.
+An entry in the proprietorship register that limits the ability to register certain dispositions of the land unless specified conditions are met (LRA 2002, s 40), often used to protect interests under a trust by ensuring overreaching can occur.

 Key Term: overriding interest

-A right that binds a purchaser of registered land even if it is not entered on the register, such as the rights of a person in actual occupation.
+A right that binds a purchaser of registered land even if it is not entered on the register, such as certain short legal leases (Sch 3, para 1) and the rights of a person in actual occupation (Sch 3, para 2), subject to exceptions.

 Protecting Minor Interests: Notices

 A notice is the main method for protecting most minor interests.
-Entry of a notice in the charges register ensures that the interest will bind a purchaser for value.
+Entry of a notice in the charges register ensures that the interest will bind a purchaser for value under the special priority rule (s 29).
 There are two types of notice:

 Not all interests can be protected by notice.
 For example, beneficial interests under a trust must be protected by a restriction, not a notice.